robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_11/notes_week_11.md

 ```

 #### The Solution: Operand Forwarding (Bypassing)
-**Figure 4.53 (Data Hazard Forwarding Logic)**: Rather than waiting for `$s0` to be written back to the Register File in stage 5, the physical data is already calculated by the ALU at the end of the `add` instruction's `EX` stage.
+**Figure 4.53 (Data Hazard Forwarding Logic)** *[Type: Single-clock-cycle pipeline diagram]*: Rather than waiting for `$s0` to be written back to the Register File in stage 5, the physical data is already calculated by the ALU at the end of the `add` instruction's `EX` stage.
 We can physically wire a pathway from the `EX/MEM` pipeline register directly back into the ALU inputs using a Multiplexer.

 <p align="center">
   <img src="../../../../../Image Bank/ch004-9780128201091/jpg-9780128201091/004053.jpg" width="600" alt="Data Hazard Forwarding Logic">